ractivejs/ractivejs.github.io/legacy/0.3.9/Partials.md

 });
 ```

-Or you might make it possible to {{{createLink 'ractive-extend' 'extend'}}} a subclass without overriding its template:
+Or you might make it possible to [extend](ractive-extend.md) a subclass without overriding its template:

 ```html
 <div class='modal-background'>